bretmullinix/openshift-idm-cluster-on-aws/readme.md

 1. Develop Ansible scripts to create/delete AWS EC2 instances [here](./part4-aws-ec2-instances).

-   The tutorial is under construction.
-You may follow along as the tutorial gets developed.
+1. Develop Ansible scripts to register RedHat IDM client [here] (./part5-register-idm-client).

-1. Develop Ansible scripts to install the Quay [here](part5-install-quay).
+1. Develop Ansible scripts to install the Quay [here](part6-install-quay).

     The tutorial has not been implemented.

-1. Develop Ansible scripts to install RedHat OpenShift [here](part6-install-openshift).
+1. Develop Ansible scripts to install RedHat OpenShift [here](part7-install-openshift).

     The tutorial has not been implemented.